* Represents mandatory fields

 As people grow older, the occurrence of constipation tends to increase.
 As many as 60 percent of older people in institutions may experience constipation.

-Natural remedy options that helps to keep constipation at bay, include:
+This options may help to keep constipation at bay, and include:

-In case constipation persists after instituting natural remedies, it is advisable to see a doctor.
+In case constipation persists after instituting this approach, it is advisable to see a doctor.